zyazyaG/110920-pt-project-template/README.md

 <img src = "images/scatter.png" width = 600 align = "middle">

-* The most profitable months for movie releasing are May, June, July, November.
-During these months tickets sales are high, because of the summertime, whereas in April, September, October and December are the least profitable times.
-The largest number of movies are released in December, due to holiday season.
+* The most profitable months for movie releasing are **January, February, July and November**.
+During these months tickets sales are high, because of the holuday season, whereas **June and September** are the least profitable times.
+The largest number of movies are released in **December**.

 <img src = "images/release.png" width = 600 align = "middle">